Astera (restaurant): Description

 The 18-seat vegan fine-dining restaurant Astera operates on Belmont Street in southeast Portland's Buckman neighborhood.
 It offers a tasting menu.

 History

 Aaron Adams is the chef.
 He opened the restaurant following the closure of Fermenter.
+The business participated in Portland Dining Month in 2026.

 Reception

 In 2024, Karen Brooks of Portland Monthly wrote, "The best dishes could step into the ring with a Michelin contender's amuse-bouche or a Paris baker's patisserie."
 Astera was included in The New York Timess 2025 list of the 25 best restaurants in Portland.
 Anastasia Sloan included the business in Eater Portland's 2025 list of the city's 19 best vegan restaurants.
 In 2025, VegOut ranked Astera second in a list of best new vegan restaurants in the United States and the magazine's Anja Grommons included the business in a list of Portland's best vegan restaurants.

+Hannah Wallace included Astera in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.
 The business also ranked fifth in The Oregonians annual Readers Choice Awards in 2025.
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+The newspaper's Michael Russell included Astera in a 2025 list of Portland's ten best new restaurants.